• Skip to primary navigation

 Uncle David's Hearty Vegan Breakfast Granola is a delicious, healthy way to start your day! | The Good Hearted Woman

-This healthy homemade granola recipe ticks all the boxes!
-It's easy-to-make, gluten-free, oil-free, and naturally vegan!
+This hearty Homemade Granola is easy-to-make, gluten-free, oil-free, and naturally vegan!
 Slow-baked in natural sweeteners for a deeply satisfying crunch, it's a delicious source of protein and complex carbohydrates.

 • It contains no added fats.